 May your tribe increase!

-How did you celebrate Mother’s day this year with the COVID-19 pandemic?
+How do you plan to celebrate Mother’s day this year with the COVID-19 pandemic?